spekulatius/PHPScraper/CONTRIBUTING.md

 # Contribution Guide

-This page contains guidelines for contributing to the this project.
+This page contains guidelines for contributing to this project.
 Please review these guidelines before submitting any pull requests.

 ## Pull Requests